usnistgov/ndn-dpdk/container/disk/README.md

 DiskAlloc allocates disk slots within a consecutive range of a DiskStore.
 Available slots of a DiskStore are statically partitioned and associated with each Content Store instance.
 The CS can then using a `DiskAlloc` instance to allocate a disk slot for each Data packet it wants to write to disk.

+DiskAlloc is implemented as a bitmap.
+If a bit is set to 1, the disk slot is available.
+If a bit is cleared to 0, the disk slot is occupied.